Analysis of Schopenhauer’s views on the role of reason

 Peace of mind requires the use of reason, but according to Schopenhauer, one must grow self-aware before using reason consistently; for Schopenhauer, self-awareness is a prerequisite to exercising the power of reason.

-In his book “The world and will and representation” (1818), Schopenhauer theorized that the will (“life force”) prompts all living entities to secure their survival and reproduction, and to seek pleasure without thinking of risks, costs or consequences.
+In his book “The world as will and representation” (1818), Schopenhauer theorised that the will (“life force”) prompts all living entities to secure their survival and reproduction, and to seek pleasure without thinking of risks, costs or consequences.

 Reason can help you adopt countermeasures against the will but you must first grow aware of the will.
 Schopenhauer gives “self-awareness” a specific meaning.
 He refers to awareness of the will, its influence, and its dire consequences.